Entry rules

 Examples:

-"I want to risk 1% of my capital on Tesla stock if the price is below the 200 EMA or 0.5% if the price is above."
+"I want to risk 1% of my capital on the Tesla stock if the price is below the 200 EMA or 0.5% if the price is above."

 With Obside, your trading decisions can be influenced by the behavior of other assets.
 You can thus trigger orders based on conditions observed in another market.